lightning/bolts/07-routing-gossip.md

   - if the specified `chain_hash` value is unknown (meaning it isn't active on the specified chain):
     - MUST ignore the channel update.
+  - if the `timestamp` is equal to the last-received `channel_update` for this `short_channel_id` AND `node_id`:
+  	- if the fields below `timestamp` differ:
+		- MAY blacklist this `node_id`.
+		- MAY forget all channels associated with it.
+	- if the fields below `timestamp` are equal:
+		- SHOULD ignore this message
-  - if `timestamp` is NOT greater than that of the last-received `channel_update` for this `short_channel_id` AND for `node_id`:
+  - if `timestamp` is lower than that of the last-received `channel_update` for this `short_channel_id` AND for `node_id`:
     - SHOULD ignore the message.
   - otherwise:
-    - if the `timestamp` is equal to the last-received `channel_update` AND the fields (other than `signature`) differ:
-      - MAY blacklist this `node_id`.
-      - MAY forget all channels associated with it.

   - if the `timestamp` is unreasonably far in the future:
     - MAY discard the `channel_update`.
   - otherwise: